rivet-lang/rive/README.md

 It is also possible to find valid code examples in the  [`tests/valid`](tests/valid) folder.

-## Important note
+> [!IMPORTANT]

-Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.
+> Currently the language is in alpha state, and therefore its syntax and the language
+> API is not stable, and may change in the long term.
 Not all features are implemented.
+>

-Compiler version 0.1.0 will be released when the self-hosted compiler can compile itself successfully.
+> Compiler version 0.1.0 will be released when the self-hosted compiler can compile itself
+> successfully.
+>

-Only linux is supported for now.
-Windows is not well supported, and macOS is not supported yet.
+> Only linux is supported for now.
+Windows is not well supported, and macOS is not supported
+> yet.
 Any help to provide full support for both Windows and macOS is welcome.
+>

-Read [CONTRIBUTING](CONTRIBUTING.md) to get more information.
+> Read [CONTRIBUTING](CONTRIBUTING.md) to get more information.